shinjikirino/docker-mqtts/README.md

-# docker-mqtts
+# docker-mqtts-broker
-mqtt using ssl/tls on docker.
+mqtt broker using ssl/tls on docker.
 This container generates some client cert files in ca_client direcroty.

 ## How to Use